jdybuncio/dsi_capstone_1/README.md

 For both Math and Portuguese students, the 3rd model that I tested performed the best, which contained only features on educational outcomes.

+This 3rd model used measures on the following features:

+    ['absences', 'G3', 'activities', 'higher', 'studytime_2', 'studytime_3', 'studytime_4', 'failures_1', 'failures_2', 'failures_3', 'freetime_2', 'freetime_3', 'freetime_4', 'freetime_5', 'health_2', 'health_3', 'health_4', 'health_5']

+Using a 0.5 predicted probability threshold, we obtained the following evaluation metrics with this model:

     Math Students: 57% accuracy, 42% precision
     Portuguese Students: 59% accuracy, 46% precision